tmcknight/scorekeeper-xxl/README.md

 # Scorekeeper XXL

 A big-screen score keeper built with React.
-Functionality and design from Matt Rix's mobile app, [Scorekeeper XL](https://itunes.apple.com/ca/app/scorekeeper-xl/id463243024?mt=8).
+Functionality and design heavily borrowed from Matt Rix's mobile app, [Scorekeeper XL](https://itunes.apple.com/ca/app/scorekeeper-xl/id463243024?mt=8).

-I used this app as a learning experience for React and CSS grids.
+I used this app as a learning experience for React.
 I haven't implemented all functionality.
 The code might suck!